zhullyb/monyhar/monyhar/testing/libfuzzer/efficient_fuzzing.md

 *** note
-**Note:** It’s always a good idea to try different variants for your fuzz target locally, then submit only the fastest implementation to the Chromium repository.
+**Note:** It’s always a good idea to try different variants for your fuzz target locally, then submit only the fastest implementation to the Monyhar repository.
 ***

 ### Code coverage